 - Strive to participate in one local district town hall meeting and/or attend/hold one local congressional fundraiser per year.

 - Strive to attend PPS advocacy events in Washington, DC, when funded by section.

-- Must be a member in good standing of the Private Practice Section or on the Administrators Council.
+- Must be a member in good standing of the Private Practice Section or on the PPS Administrators' Network.